 Cold-brewed coffee has just the good parts of coffee i.e caffeine (that you may be seeking for increased productivity, alertness or else) along with taste.
 Also, this coffee is best suited for making Iced Coffees.
 You can make a ton of different recipes and each will taste better than the other.
 And as for hot coffees, who makes them anymore?
 So, hands down, Cold Brew is my choice of brew I drink on a daily basis in office and home.

 The Coffee Beans

 Duh!!
 Can you even brew coffee without the coffee beans?

 Where to buy the coffee beans from?

-I have listed some of the prominent coffee roasters where you can easily find good quality coffee beans.
+I have listed some of the prominent coffee companies from India where you can easily find good quality coffee beans.